cloudbees/terraform-aws-cloudbees-ci-eks-addon/blueprints/03-windows-builds/README.md

 Observations:

 - The first time it runs, it will take a while to start the pod because it needs to download the images.
 Subsequent runs will be faster.
 - Apart from the agent node itself, no other nodes are running in the Windows Node Group.
+(Initially, I thought that `kube-proxy` and `vpc-cni` were required to run in Windows Nodes as Daemonset but they are not).

 ```sh
 $> kubectl get nodes -o wide